TheLegendaryPan/git-playground/README.md

 Please note Trello has been been replaced by MongoDB instance and login credential are encrypted via Travis CI.
 Locally this is also defined under .env files when passed in as a variable $MONGO_LOGIN

 ```
+## Migration to Azure Cloud:
+The App as of Module 11 have been migrated over to Azure Cloud.
+This includes moving resources such as DB from MongoDB to cosmos DB on Azure.